ShivanKaul/OncoTime/README.md

 OncoTime is an experimental Domain Specific Language which allows for easy analysis and visualization of patient treament paths in radiation oncology.

+This implementation was undertaken as the project for COMP 520: Compiler Design taught by [Laurie Hendren](https://en.wikipedia.org/wiki/Laurie_Hendren) at McGill University.
+Our compiler is written in Haskell using the [Parsec](https://wiki.haskell.org/Parsec) parser combinator library and compiles OncoTime programs down to JavaScript.

 Group Name: Dragon Army